dusupark/peatio/README.md

 Here're some API clients and/or wrappers:

-* [peatio-client-ruby](https://github.com/peatio/peatio-client-ruby) is the official ruby client of both HTTP/Websocket API.
+* [peatio-client-ruby](https://github.com/peatio/peatio-client-ruby) is the official Ruby client of both HTTP/WebSocket API.
-* [peatio-client-python by JohnnyZhao](https://github.com/JohnnyZhao/peatio-client-python) is a python client written by JohnnyZhao.
+* [peatio-client-python by JohnnyZhao](https://github.com/JohnnyZhao/peatio-client-python) is a Python client written by JohnnyZhao.
-* [peatio-client-python by czheo](https://github.com/JohnnyZhao/peatio-client-python) is a python wrapper similar to peatio-client-ruby written by czheo.
+* [peatio-client-python by czheo](https://github.com/JohnnyZhao/peatio-client-python) is a Python wrapper similar to peatio-client-ruby written by czheo.
-* [peatioJavaClient](https://github.com/classic1999/peatioJavaClient.git) is a java client written by classic1999.
+* [peatioJavaClient](https://github.com/classic1999/peatioJavaClient.git) is a Java client written by classic1999.
-* [yunbi-client-php](https://github.com/panlilu/yunbi-client-php) is a php client written by panlilu.
+* [yunbi-client-php](https://github.com/panlilu/yunbi-client-php) is a PHP client written by panlilu.

 ### Custom Style